Manaslu Circuit Trek

 • What does the daily elevation gain/loss seem like: 480 to 520 meters per day, ensuring a gradual pace of ascent

-How challenging is the Manaslu Round Trek?
+How hard is it to complete the Manaslu Circuit Trek?

 There are three major factors, that makes the overall trip, truly difficult to opt for, firstly, the long duration hike covering the distance of 14-16 km each day, depending on the route; through continuous ascends and descends, secondly, the increasing altitude each day, and lastly, the unexpected weather challenges, bringing out heavy percipitation (snow fall), and rainfall, which makes the trail, greasy, loose gravel, and slippery.